At-home and mobile alert systems backed by quality customer service and fast response

 So let’s get into the nitty-gritty of why an Alert1 medical alert system may — or may not — be the best fit for your needs or the needs of your loved one.

-As far as pricing goes, note that Alert1 offers monthly, quarterly, annual, and 30-month payment plans for its monthly subscription.
+As far as pricing goes, note that Alert1 offers monthly and annual payment plans for its monthly subscription.
 Unlike some medical alert systems, the longer you sign up for, the more money you save.

-For the annual plan for the Bundle you’ll pay $52.95 per month, which gets you two free months and free shipping.
-The monthly plan will cost you $61.95 per month, plus you’ll have to shell out for the cost of shipping the system to you.
-All things considered, this is on the steeper end for pricing in the industry.
+For the annual plan for the bundle we bought, you’ll pay $49.95 per month, while for monthly payments, it will cost you $58.95 per month.
+All things considered, this is on the lower end for pricing in the industry.
 Here’s our latest guide to Alert1 plans and prices.

 FYI: Alert1 offers a 30-month payment plan for the best savings, which gives you 6 free months plus free shipping.
 So if you or your loved one is on a tight budget, and you don’t mind signing a contract, we recommend looking into it.

 Just to give you an idea on how Alert1’s pricing compares, let’s put the basic At-Home system without fall detection side-by-side with the MGClassic from Medical Guardian.

 Medical Guardian’s pricing is middle-of-the-pack in the industry – not expensive but not too cheap.
 The MGClassic is their entry-level in-home system that connects to landline just like Alert1’s At-Home system.